What is Society Registration?

 Amendment or Alteration of Object

-As per Section 12 of the Act, a Registered Society at a later stage is enabled to alter, extend or abridge the purpose or purposes for which it was established, for any other purpose falling within the scope of this Act.
+As per Section 12 of the Act, Society registration at a later stage is enabled to alter, extend or abridge the purpose or purposes for which it was established, for any other purpose falling within the scope of this Act.
 It may even decide to amalgamate such society either wholly or partially with any other society.
-The procedure of such shall be governed by Section 12 of the Act.
+The procedure of Society Registration shall be governed by Section 12 of the Act.